BonsaiDen/JavaScript-Garden/doc/eval.md

 ## `eval`

-The `eval` function is supposed to execute a string of JavaScript syntax in the local scope.
-But it only does so for [function statements](#functions).
+The `eval` function will execute a string of JavaScript code in the local scope.

     var foo = 1;
     function test() {